kbaseIncubator/relation_engine_incubator/delta_load_atomicity.md

   * If such is not the case, all updates must be removed and restarted.
 * The active expiration field can then be switched, and all updates are now active.
 * Syncing for all updated collections proceeds as normal.

+## Option 6: Red / Green collections:

+* Create new nodes and edges collections (red).
+* Blacklist the new collections from any queries.
+* Copy the current collections (green) into the red collections.
+* Perform the update on the red collections.
+* Updating edges from external collections can proceed in one of two ways:
+    * Halting
+      * Halt updates to external collections
+      * Copy all current edges to the new collection
+      * Resume updates when the red -> green switch occurs (below)
+    * Dual update
+    * Add new edges to both the green and red collections
+    * This runs the risk of leaving the db in an inconsistent state if an update fails for one collection but not the other
+        * Need to consider how to restart the update from a case like this
+        * Which collection gets the update first?
+    * Stop adding updates to the green collection after the red -> green switch
+* When updates are complete, blacklist the green collections and remove the blacklist for the red collections
+    * Ideally atomically - in ElasticSearch this is possible with aliases, for example
+* Delete the green collections
+* Change the red collection to green

+This adds significant complexity to the update process.